dotnet/csharplang/proposals/records-wip.md

     ;
 ```

-The `attributes` clause will also permit a new contextual attribute, `data`.
+The `attributes` non-terminal will also permit a new contextual attribute, `data`.